nataliemall/insta-downloader-bookmark/README.md

 # insta-downloader-bookmark

-## Adding this script to your Chrome bookmarks will let you easily save images from instagram
+## Adding this script to your Chrome bookmarks will let you easily save images from Instagram

 **Before:** Right-clicking to Save As --> The Instagram photo is not detected as an image- this is the problem!